Sunday 18 August 2024

 Rita died in 2021.
 She was one of my mother's numerous (as in, one of over 35) first cousins in and around Brooklyn in the second quarter of the twentieth century.
 Like my mother, Rita moved west and settled there: my parents to California, Rita to New Mexico and also to California and eventually to Nevada.
 She became a multi-media artist and a poet, and for a time the only woman professor of art at the University of Nevada Las Vegas.

-But some time later when the Abbeys paid a return visit to us in Stanford Village, Rita glanced at her painting and chastised my father.
+Indeed, some time later when the Abbeys paid a return visit to our family in Stanford Village, Rita spotted her painting in pride of place over the sofa and chastised my father.
 "You've hung it upside down!"
-He has told this story a few times now and I still can't work out whether he is joking or she was or if both were in complete earnest.
+He has told this story a few times now and I still can't work out whether he is joking or she was or if both were in complete earnest, or some combination.
+Memory is tricky.
+History is hard.

 Rita's painting